Differential Flexure

 What's Going On?

-Differential flexure occurs when part of the imaging system shifts slightly, while other parts do not.
-These parts may be the guide scope, the guide scope focuser, the guide camera, the main telescope, the main focuser, and/or the main imaging camera.
-As the telescope tracks across the sky, gravity can cause equipment to sag very slightly.
-Some items sag more than others, so the guide scope and the main scope no longer point precisely at the same spot in the sky.
+As the telescope tracks across the sky, gravity can cause some components to sag slightly, so the guide scope and the main scope no longer point precisely at the same spot in the sky.
 The autoguider keeps the guide star centered, but the image on the main camera moves relative to it, resulting in smeared stars and fuzzy details.

 See for Yourself